• Skip to primary navigation

 Instructions

 • Lid on.
 Steam release handle pointing to Sealing (unless you have an Instant Pot with a self-sealing lid, in which case the lid will seal automatically).
-5 minutes on Poultry / Manual or Pressure Cook.
-Natural Pressure Release at the end at it will do well on Keep Warm.

 • At the end, remove the chicken after quickly seasoning with salt and black pepper to taste.
-Then press Sauté and set it to More to reduce the sauce.
-Stir in some of the chopped coriander and the juice of half a lemon.
-Pour the sauce over the chicken and add more coriander.
-Then add more lemon juice.
+Then press Sauté and set it to More (or High) to reduce the sauce with the lid off.

 Notes